Student Organization Advisor Manual

 • Attending at least one meeting/event with the entire organization.
 (Additional meetings may be attended as needed or desired.)

-• Requesting and receiving regular updates from organization meetings.
+• Requesting and receiving regular updates/minutes from organization meetings.

-• Acting as a liaison between the organization and the administration.
+• Acting as a liaison between the organization and the College's administration.

 Advising is a developmental process in which an advisor shares ideas and insights, provides a different perspective, counsels students, and facilitates learning to assist students in their academic, personal, and professional development.
 An advisor facilitates the maintenance of a strong organization by providing continuity and keeping new members and officers informed of the history of the organization.
-The advisor does not control the organization or make all the decisions for the students but provides a balanced perspective so students can make the most informed decisions possible.
+The advisor does not control the organization, and does not make all the decisions for the students, but instead provides a balanced perspective so students can make the most informed decisions possible.

 Developmental Advising Approach

-What does it mean that advising is a developmental process?
-A developmental advising approach:
+What do we mean by saying that advising is a developmental process?
+A developmental advising approach...

 • Is concerned about human potential and growth.